shipyardapp/Shipyard-Documentation/docs/tutorials/create-blueprint.md

 | Placeholder    | Name of the file that you want to convert |

 3. Click **Add Variable**.
-4. Click the **plus sign** to add a second Blueprint Variable.
+4. Click the **plus sign** next to Blueprint Variables to add a second Blueprint Variable.
 Input the following information:

 | Input          | Value                             |
 |----------------|-----------------------------------|